-Nunavut's HB is being launched 2022.
+In Nunavut, the HB program launched in 2022.
 The HB is consistent with the principles of the National Housing Strategy, the GN's Blueprint for Action on Housing, and the Framework for Action on Absolute Homelessness.

 In Nunavut, the HB program facilitates access to housing on the private market as an individual, youth, or family transition through a period of vulnerability or crisis.
-The benefit is therefore transitional in nature and allows Nunavut to take a housing-first approach, ensuring affordable housing to recipients while providing the necessary support services required for the recipient to take steps towards wellness and self-reliance.
+The benefit is, therefore, transitional in nature and allows Nunavut to take a housing-first approach, ensuring affordable housing to recipients while providing the necessary support services required for the recipient to take steps towards wellness and self-reliance.

-During the time the benefit is received the recipients will be provided with wrap around support services including counselling, wellness, life skills, training, and career development programming.
+When the benefit is received, the recipients will be provided with wrap-around support services including counselling, wellness, life skills, training, and career development programming.
 A Transitional Housing Coordinator, Family Resource Workers, Career Development Officers and Coordinators for Women's Safety are all part of the Family Services outreach and client support team.